Shop and Eat in Style at West Hollywood’s Sunset Plaza

 Want to add a little French edge to your relaxed style?
 Zadig & Voltaire has you covered, literally.
 Founder Thierry Gillier is inspired by thinkers and artists from 18th-century writer Voltaire to more recent iconoclasts including Patti Smith, Marianne Faithfull, and Jane Birkin.
 Artistic Director Cécilia Bönström is a proponent of less is more.
 Jackets, tees, scarves, sweaters, and sneakers abound.

 Ready to pamper your body and beautify your skin?
 Here’s where to go.

 Beauty addicts will find cosmetics, skin-care products, and in-store spa treatments, including facials, massage, waxing, and makeup services at Bluemercury.
 Whether you want to hydrate your skin from head to toe, slather on a mask, or find a gorgeous new lip gloss, you’ll have choices galore.

 Ole Henriksen Face/Body of Denmark

-Star sightings are part of life in WeHo but you might be more likely to see A-listers pumping iron than partying till the wee hours.
+Star sightings are part of life in West Hollywood, but you might be more likely to see A-listers pumping iron than partying till the wee hours.
 (Well, maybe that depends on the celeb.)
-Anyway, there are lots of places to squeeze in a workout.
-Aura Yoga offers a variety of flow-based yoga, light weight training and hot fusion, which helps detox your body.
+AuraYoga offers a variety of classes, including flow-based yoga, light weight training, and hot fusion.